ChenTechGit/dotfiles/README.md

 ```

 ## Old configs?
-You may find my old configs in the [unused](https://github.com/ChenTechGit/dotfiles/tree/unused).
+You may find my old configs in the [unused](https://github.com/ChenTechGit/dotfiles/tree/unused) branch.